Nicasius, Quirinus, Scubiculus, and Pientia: Veneration

-Quirinus’ relics were translated around 875 to the abbey church of Malmedy during the reign of Charles the Bald, and Malmedy became the center of his cult.
+Quirinus’ relics were translated around 875 to the abbey church of Malmedy during the reign of Charles the Bald, and Malmedy became the centre of his cult.
 Thus, he is sometimes venerated separately as St. Quirinus of Malmedy, and gained much more importance than his alleged companions Nicasius and Scubiculus.
 Quirinus' relics were officially confirmed as authentic by Abbot Poppo of Stavelot.
-They are contained inside of a wooden ossuary chest at the foot of a statue on the left of the nave.
+They are contained inside a wooden ossuary chest at the foot of a statue on the left of the nave.

 Malmedy had been a branch of Stavelot, but between 1065 and 1071 became independent from this monastery.
 As a result, it needed as a strong heavenly intercessor as its patron saint in order to compete with Stavelot's: Saint Remaclus.
 Malmedy thus devised Quirinus’ legend, which was copied from other hagiographies and incorporating common tropes (fighting a dragon, cephalophoric elements, etc.), as well as elements from the lives of other saints of the same name.

 Quirinus came to be invoked against drought, fever, bad weather, and demons, and farmers of the Münsterland invoked his aid against diseases affecting their cattle.
 Quirinus’ popularity is evidenced by the number of surnames in Central and Western Europe derived from his name, which include Quirini, Querings, Kehry, Kiry, Kuhrig, Koenrig, Crines, Krines, Krings, Kreugs, Cryns, Creins, Kreins, Krainz, Kircher, Kreine and Grein.